 Area and Sector Development Plans

-Rank II area and many Rank III Sector Development Plans also propose various trails, sometimes in a general way, and at other times very specifically.
-These proposals have all been included in Figure 11: Proposed and Existing Trails Map, page 66.
+Area and many Sector Development Plans also propose various trails, sometimes in a general way, and at other times very specifically.
+These proposals have all been included in the Proposed Trails Map.

 Code of Ordinances (ROA 1994)